 Apart from that, there are some most common issues related to converting Excel to Google Sheets.
 If you don’t know that then you may face some difficulties.

-You have come to the right place if you are looking for the answer or some unique tips to convert an Excel sheet to google sheets.
+But no worries, you have come to the right place if you are looking for the answer or some unique tips about how to convert Excel sheet to google sheets and answers for related issues.
 There are 3 ways to convert an Excel sheet to google sheets.
 This article will walk you through each and every step with appropriate examples.
 As a result, you can use them easily for your purpose.
 Let’s move on to the article’s main discussion.

-3 Methods to Convert an Excel Sheet to Google Sheets
+How to Convert Excel Sheet to Google Sheets: 3 Different Approaches

 - First, go to the following link to open Google Sheets webpage:

 - Then, click on the Blank page option to open a blank sheet.